 The PCE inflation rate is the Personal Consumption Expenditures Price Index.
 It measures price changes for household goods and services.
-In March 2018, prices had risen 2.0 percent in the past year, according to the Personal Income and Outlays Report.
+In May 2018, prices rose 2.3 percent in the past year, according to the Personal Income and Outlays Report.

 Core PCE Inflation

-The commodities markets determine oil prices, which then affects gas and then food prices.
-When traders expect oil supply or demand will change, they speculate on oil prices.
+The commodities markets determine oil prices, which consequently affect gas and then food prices.
+When traders expect oil supply or demand to change, they speculate on oil prices.
 The strength of the dollar also affects oil prices.
 The core PCE price index removes that volatility and gives an accurate picture of real inflation.
 It reports on all types of inflation.

 How It's Calculated

 The Bureau of Economic Analysis estimates the PCE price index each month.
 It uses the same data that creates the quarterly gross domestic product report.
-But this report measures production, and the PCE price index measures consumer purchases.
+But this report measures production.
+The PCE price index measures consumer purchases.
 How does the BEA convert the GDP report to the PCE price index?

-Since the GDP report is quarterly, and the PCE price index is estimated monthly, the BEA must estimate even further to fill in the gap.
+Since the GDP report is quarterly and the PCE price index is estimated monthly, the BEA must estimate even further to fill in the gap.
 It does this using the monthly retail sales report.
 Also, the BEA updates all its calculations using data from the U.S. Population Census every 10 years.
-(Source: "Methodology Papers," NIPA Handbook: Concepts and Methods of the U.S. National Income and Product Accounts, Chapter 5: Personal Consumption Expenditures, Bureau of Economic Analysis.)

 PCE Price Index Versus CPI